felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

 --------

-IMPORTANT NOTE: Product catalog and product availability available in HubRise cannot currently be pushed into Deliveroo, but HubRise is working on it.
+IMPORTANT NOTE: Product catalog and product availability cannot currently be pushed from HubRise to Deliveroo, but HubRise is working on this feature.

 --------